tooxie/shiva-server/README.rst

 * The ID3 reader doesn't always detect the bit rate correctly.
 Seems like a common issue to many libraries, at least the ones I tried.
-* The lyrics API may not find the lyrics unless the artist is in the correct case.

 Wish list